-- Don’t pay off all of your cards.
+- Don’t pay off all your credit cards.

 - Don’t transfer balances between credit cards.

 Banks and independent mortgage lenders rely on credit companies (Equifax, Experian and TransUnion) to calculate your credit score.
-The credit bureaus use a complex formula that includes your existing debt, the number of credit accounts and the length of your credit history.
-Don’t change anything, and you’ll make a seamless transition from pre-approval to approval.
+The credit bureaus use a complex formula that considers your existing debt, the number of credit accounts you hold, and the length of your credit history.
+Don’t make any changes to help ensure you make a seamless transition from pre-approval to approval.

-- Manage your finances.
-Don’t move money around between financial institutions.
-Don’t deposit odd sums into your accounts that you can’t document.
-That includes gifts — if you receive a cash gift, complete the necessary documentation.
-Also, don’t cosign for any other loan during this time, even if it’s for your best friend, your employee or a member of your family.
+Don’t move money around between financial institutions, and don’t deposit odd sums into your accounts that you can’t provide documentation for.
+This includes gifts — if you receive a cash gift, complete the necessary documentation.
+Also, don’t cosign for any other loan during this time, even if it’s for your best friend, your employee, or a member of your family.

-- Most lenders, including independent mortgage lenders, require a stable existence of up to two years before you apply for a mortgage.
-That means you’ve held a consistent job in the same field or industry for two years.
-So, between the time you’re pre-approved and your mortgage officially closes, maintain the same job.
+Most lenders require stable employment of around two years before you apply for a mortgage.
+That means you need to have held a consistent job in the same field or industry for two years.
+So, between the time you’re pre-approved and your mortgage officially closes don’t make a career change.
 Even moving to a new company for a better job can hurt your chances of closing on your loan.

-- Minimize your financial risks.
-If you were thinking of starting a new business, wait until after you’ve closed on your house.
+If you are thinking of starting a new business, it’s smart to wait until after you’ve closed on your house.
 If you’re thinking of cashing out your IRA or buying a bunch of new stocks, wait.
 If you do anything that involves financial risk, it will come back to your lender and could jeopardize your mortgage.